Electoral threshold: South America

-Notable cases
+Effects

 An extreme example occurred in Turkey following the 2002 Turkish general election, where almost none of the 550 incumbent MPs were returned.
 This was a seismic shift that rocked Turkish politics to its foundations.
 None of the political parties that had passed the threshold in 1999, passed it again: DYP received only 9.55 percent of the popular vote, MHP received 8.34 percent, GP 7.25 percent, DEHAP 6.23 percent, ANAP 5.13 percent, SP 2.48 percent and DSP 1.22 percent.
 The aggregate number of wasted votes was an unprecented 46.33 percent (14,545,438).
 As a result, Erdoğan's AKP gained power, winning more than two-thirds of the seats in the Parliament with just 34.28 percent of the vote, with only one opposition party (CHP, which by itself failed to pass threshold in 1999) and 9 independents.

 Other dramatic events can be produced by the loophole often added in mixed-member proportional representation (used throughout Germany since 1949, New Zealand since 1993): there the threshold rule for party lists includes an exception for parties that won 3 (Germany) or 1 (New Zealand) single-member districts.
 The party list vote helps calculate the desirable number of MPs for each party.
 Major parties can help minor ally parties overcome the hurdle, by letting them win one or a few districts: